kubernetes/website/content/en/docs/tasks/configure-pod-container/quality-service-pod.md

 For a Pod to be given a QoS class of Guaranteed:

-* Every Container, including init containers, in the Pod must have a memory limit and a memory request, and the two values must be the same.
+* Every Container in the Pod must have a memory limit and a memory request.
+* For every Container in the Pod, the memory limit must equal the memory request.
+* Every Container in the Pod must have a CPU limit and a CPU request.
+* For every Container in the Pod, the CPU limit must equal the CPU request.

+These restrictions apply to init containers and app containers equally.
 * Every Container, including init containers, in the Pod must have a CPU limit and a CPU request, and the two values must be the same.

 Here is the configuration file for a Pod that has one Container.
 The Container has a memory limit and a